Skip to main content

 Other Miscellaneous Changes

 Here is a short list of other changes made in v6.
-These are all behind-the-scenes updates made to improve cross-seed.
+These are some of the behind-the-scenes updates made to improve cross-seed.

 • Updated to Node v20, ES2022, and TypeScript v5